imanj12/notebuddy-frontend/README.md

 3. Enter a password at least 6 characters in length
 4. After selecting "Sign-Up", user will be taken to the primary app interface

+### Main Interface

+The main interface consists of three elements.

+1. A left-side navigation bar with a new note button, an all notes button, and a tags button.
+2. A list of notes that defaults to displaying all your notes by order of last updated.
+To display notes by tag, select the Tags button in the left-side navigation bar.

 ### Create New Note

 Create a new note by selecting "New" on the left side navbar and entering a title for the note